- UI Design

 Discovery

-The client had a rough roadmap for enhancements to take the initial MVP further.
-I reviewed their backlog to see what were priorities and used some of the research from the previous UX designer, then took feedback from their help desk and training sessions to figure out the best next steps.
-This involved a lot of discovery meetings, while also getting a feel for the client’s dynamic - I soon learned federal government projects have longer timelines and plenty of power structures to navigate.
+I reviewed their backlog and used research data from the previous UX designer, then took feedback from their help desk and training sessions to figure out the best next steps.
+This involved discovery meetings, while also getting a feel for the client and team dynamic.

 Findings

-Each sprint I had a session with rough wireframing for new features and diagrams to get a feel for how users searched within the system.
 I learned more about how librarians and researchers utilized the system’s APIs and metadata, which would inform the new citation tools and search improvements.
-I also experimented with some emerging patterns and standards from the U.S. Web Design system after it had started reaching product maturity.

 Findings